Toggle menu

 • the vehicle has no number plates

-Reporting a vehicle which has been abandoned on a public road
+If a vehicle has been abandoned on a public road

 If you see what appears to be an abandoned vehicle on the public highway (not on council housing land) you can report the details to us.